-Home » Learn » Share Market » What is the Odd Lot Theory in the Stock Market?
+Home » Learn » Share Market » Odd Lot Theory and Its Impact on Market Trends

 The Odd Lot Theory started from the beginning to the middle of the 20th century, mainly as a mirror of market behaviours.